-Reporting on purpose and impact on society and environment are already a key part of FRC requirements for the Strategic Report in the UK.
-Faithful implementation of ISSB standards should see firms enhance existing disclosures, in fair, balanced and understandable manner in line with existing Strategic report disclosures.
-The prominence of sustainability reporting should be determined as relevant for each organisation and sector.
+Reporting on purpose and impact on society and environment are already a key part of FRC requirements for the Strategic Report and Companies Act (s172) requirements in the UK.
+Faithful implementation of ISSB standards should see firms enhance existing disclosures, in a fair, balanced and understandable manner in line with existing Strategic Report disclosures.
+The prominence of sustainability reporting should be determined as relevant by the board of directors of each organisation.

-The preparation and disclosure of sustainability disclosures has led to an increased need for the review of controls and reporting processes of non-financial information that has not traditionally received the same level of scrutiny as financial information.
-This has led to an increase in time, processes and capacity/resourcing demands for the firm to implement the controls and necessary processes to the same level as financial information to ensure consistency, accuracy and completeness of reporting.
-Embedding these new capabilities results in an increase in costs however relatively moderate alongside the continuous need to refresh and invigorate reporting processes.
+Non-financial and sustainability reporting is still developing, and the processes, systems and control frameworks are not as sophisticated or mature as financial reporting.
+This is also true of the assurance processes presently available in these areas.
+The preparation of sustainability disclosures generates an increased need for the review of controls and reporting processes of non-financial information that has not traditionally received the same level of scrutiny as financial information.
+This has led and will lead to an increase in time, processes and capacity/resourcing demands for firms to implement the controls and necessary processes to the same level as financial information to ensure consistency, accuracy and completeness of reporting.
+Embedding these new capabilities as well as meeting the required assurance requirements and expectations will result in higher costs.